Buying an investment property is a big decision and one that you must do your research into first before saying you want to be a landlord.

 This is what my pipe-dream has led me to.
 It is my future and I am determined to make this work for me.
 When I explained my plan to my parents they were surprised, but as usual showed cautionary support but support none the less.

 Today, I share with you what I have learned.
 Much of this is applicable to being a first-time home buyer, but mainly in the field of buying a multi-family property.
-In my case, my first home will be a 4-plex or if I can find one, a 3-plex with basement suites.
+In my case, my first home or investment property will be a 4-plex or if I can find one, a 3-plex with basement suites.

 Let’s start with the perspective of a landlord.
 In my research, I spoke with co-workers, landlords and read as much as I could about being a landlord online.